Your Software PM Mentor

 Every project involves change.
 In other words:

-“the company moves from one status to another desired one, and it can involve business processes, organizational structures, software, hardware, people roles” (PROSCI).
+The company moves from one status to another desired one, and it can involve business processes, organizational structures, software, hardware, people roles” (PROSCI).

 Find out more on the differences between the PM and CM